FangameEmpire/TTIHP0p3_HBT_555_Timer/docs/info.md

 ## How it works

 Currently, the project only contains a single NPN comparator.
 The comparison of ua[0] and ua[1] is sent to ua[2].
 The power gate is driven by ui_in[0], drive this high to enable the comparator.
+In the fututre, a high-speed 555 Timer may be created using this process.

 ## How to test